rixiiz/Using-KNN-to-predict-the-OBP-of-MLB-players/README.md

 - KNN performs really well on OBP prediction with the right feature normalization.
 - Early-season stats provide strong signals for end-of-season OBP.
 - Feature scaling is crucial due to the curse of dimensionality from using KNN.
+- All the plots can be find in the Jupyter notebook file

 ## TODO:
 - Learn all the machine learning models and train them using the stats I have here